Mendelssohn-Denkmal

 How long should I spend visiting?

-A visit to the Mendelssohn-Denkmal typically takes about 30 minutes, but you may wish to spend longer if you plan to explore the surrounding area.
+A visit to the Mendelssohn-Denkmal typically takes around 30 minutes to an hour, allowing time to appreciate the statue and explore the surrounding area.

 Is photography allowed?